 Height of Technique – Acquired all skills

 This trophy was the bane of my existence.
-The skill tree system in Sekiro is based on XP which you get from defeating enemies and bosses, that fill your XP bar.
+The skill tree system in Sekiro is based on XP which you get from defeating enemies and bosses: this fills your XP bar.
 Once the threshold for the XP bar is met, you bank a skill point.
 You can’t lose skills points (if you die, you’ll lose half of your current XP bar however) and these points are what you use to purchase skill upgrades in-game.
 However, there is a catch – every time you purchase a skill (each has a different price, the better skills are more expensive) the XP threshold to the next point goes up.
 The fewer skills you have, the less the threshold increases each time you bank a point.
 In my original playthrough of the game, I needed about 35 – 40 skill points still, and the amount I need to fill the XP bar was around 50,000, and increasing by a large margin every time I banked a new point.
 For some context, the end game enemies will give you around 1,000 XP each (depending on the NG cycle).
 The grind would have been absolutely absurd.

 I ended up starting a new save file (which I used to get all the above trophies) and making it through the game with the absolute bare minimum skills I needed, to keep the XP threshold (and its growth) as low was possible.
 I finished in NG+3 buying only Mikiri Counter, Ichimonji (in order to access the following two skills) and Ascending/Descending Carp.
 You need 125 skill points for every skill in the game, and holy shit the grind was real.
 I ended up running the Ashina Outskirts Stairway route for about 3 or 4 hours total (not in one sitting – I would have gone mental) in order to get from around 90 points banked (over the course of my 3 playthroughs), to the 125 I needed.
 At that point, the XP threshold was around 90,000 to the next point, growing by about 1 or 2,000 for each new one I earned.
 RIDICULOUS.
 I actually ended up with some points left over, which was fine.
 This was the final trophy I needed for the platinum.